 The Ultimate SpaceX Pre-IPO Play: Get in Before the Big Launch

-After years of building SpaceX from the ground up, Elon Musk is finally taking it public, with an IPO expected sometime in the next six months.
+After years of building SpaceX from the ground up, Elon Musk is finally taking it public, with the IPO now expected on June 12.

 And just like the company’s products, profits for the public company could go to the moon and beyond.

-Estimates show that the company will raise a record $50 billion on its IPO date and have an immediate valuation of $2 trillion.
+Estimates show the company could raise a record $50 billion on its IPO date and command an immediate valuation of roughly $2 trillion.

-That’s the biggest amount raised by an IPO on the American exchanges – and by a huge margin.
+That would be the largest amount raised by an IPO on the American exchanges – and by a huge margin.
 The current record for an IPO is Alibaba, raising $25 billion and creating a valuation of $169 billion.

 SpaceX will be nearly 10 times that size on day one.